Roasted butternut squash and sage risotto with pinenuts

 Butternut squash and sage is a marriage made in heaven as this simple yet flavour-packed risotto shows.

-good handful of freshly grated parmesan cheese, plus extra to serve
+- good handful of freshly grated parmesan cheese (or alternative vegetarian hard cheese), plus extra to serve

 Preheat the oven to 200C/400F/Gas 6.

 Cut the butternut squash into 6-8 wedges, remove the seeds and place in a roasting tray.
 Pound or chop the garlic and add a generous glug of olive oil, half the sage leaves, sea salt and pepper.
 Tip into the tray and rub over the butternut squash with your hands.
 Roast in the oven for 40-50 minutes until softened and becoming golden in colour.

 Once the squash has cooked, cool slightly, then scrape the soft flesh away from the skin into a bowl.
 Lightly mash with a fork or potato masher until it is fairly chunky in texture.
 Scrape any sticky juices left in the roasting tray into the bowl and keep warm while making the risotto.